base-org/web/apps/base-docs/base-camp/docs/reading-and-displaying-data/useReadContract.md

 By the end of this guide you should be able to:

-- Implement wagmi's `useContractRead` hook to fetch data from a smart contract
+- Implement wagmi's `useReadContract` hook to fetch data from a smart contract
 - Convert data fetched from a smart contract to information displayed to the user
 - Identify the caveats of reading data from automatically-generated getters